hzbu820/EC521-Final-Project/slopspotter-extension/README.md

 }
 ```

 It expects a response containing per-package `riskLevel`, optional `score`, `summary`, and `metadataUrl`.
+The exact same payload is sent when native messaging is enabled; the native host should write the JSON response to stdout according to the WebExtensions native messaging protocol.
 See `src/background/index.js` for the full contract and heuristic fallback.